StefanHaslhofer/HardwareDesign/README.md

 # Hardware Design: ESP32 communication

 ## How to start?
-In this section I will document findings and problems that occured during my work on this project.
+In this section I will document findings and problems that occured during my preparation work on this project.

 My first big question mark was where I should start.
 My knowledge about hardware design and FPGAs is limited and I only have basic understanding of VHDL.
 I didn't even know how to write and compile code for the FPGA.